plausible/docs/docs/custom-event-goals.md

 <a href="/about" onclick="plausible('About Us', {props: {method: 'Header Menu'}})">About Us</a>
 ```

-Here's an example of HTML that tracks all the clicks with the goal name being "**About Us click**" and the clicks from the "**Footer Menu**":
+Here's an example of HTML that tracks all the clicks with the goal name being "**About Us**" and the clicks from the "**Footer Menu**":

 ```html
 <a href="/about" onclick="plausible('About Us', {props: {method: 'Footer Menu'}})">About Us</a>